joedicastro/dotfiles/README.md

 of your home directory (`~/dotfiles` by default) and then use stow to "install" them, choosing the ones that you want to use.

-For example to use the Vim configuration you only have to do this:
+For example to use the Vim configuration you only have to do this (from the dotfiles directory):

 `$ stow vim`